Careers360 Logo

 • Distortion factor of AC to DC converters

-• Single phase and three phase inverters
+• Single-phase and three-phase inverters

 • Sinusoidal pulse width modulation.

-GATE 2026 Electrical Engineering Preparation Tips
+GATE 2027 Electrical Engineering Preparation Tips

-Here, we have provided some preparation tips for cracking GATE EE Paper.
+Here, we have provided some preparation tips for cracking the GATE EE Paper.
 Although a preparation strategy varies from one candidate to another, these tips will help the candidates in making a better study plan.

-Know exam pattern and syllabus- Candidates should first understand the exam pattern and syllabus for GATE EE paper before starting their preparation.
+Know exam pattern and syllabus- Candidates should first understand the exam pattern and syllabus for the GATE EE paper before starting their preparation.
 Both the exam pattern and syllabus for the paper have already been mentioned in the article.

 Revision- As it is said that revision is the key, candidate should give proper time for revision in their study plan.
 Since the syllabus is vast, candidates must keep revising whatever they study.